ethereum/populus/docs/chain.rst

     bytecode for any library dependencies for the given contract should be validated to match the on chain bytecode.

+    If your project has no project migrations then the data used for these contract factories will come directly from the compiled project contracts.

+    If your project has migrations then the data used to build your contract factories will be populutated as follows.:

+        #.
+The newest migration that has been run which deploys the requested
+           contract.
+        #.
+The newest migration which contains this contract in it's
+           ``compiled_contracts`` property
+        #.
+The compiled project contracts.

 .. py:method:: Chain.get_contract(contract_name, link_dependencies=None, validate_bytecode=True)